antiboredom/creative-ml-fall-2024/README.md

 #### Assignment: Create a Fake (due December 12th)

-- **Option 1:** Use machine learning to create a series of fakes or forgeries.
+- **Option 1:** Look at historical examples of fakery in art and politics.
+Then, use machine learning to create a series of fakes or forgeries.
 These could be fake people, fake events, alternate realities, and so on.
 - **Option 2:** Elaborate or polish a previous project you made in the class.

 #### Readings: